2015 Washington wildfires

 The 2015 wildfire season was the largest in Washington state history, with more than 1 e6acre burning across the state from June to September.
 As many as 3,000 firefighters including 800 Washington National Guard members were deployed to fight the fires.
 The 17th Field Artillery Brigade of the United States Army also deployed 200 soldiers from Joint Base Lewis–McChord to help fight the fires.

 On August 21, President Barack Obama declared the fires a federal emergency.
+Because of the enormous extent of the fire activity, for the first time in Washington state history, officials asked residents to volunteer to assist in fighting the wildfires.
 On August 24, the Washington Department of Natural Resources announced the Okanogan Complex fire had become the largest fire complex in Washington State history.

 The Washington State Department of Natural Resources called the season the "worst-ever" in the state's history.

+Background

+While the typical "fire season" in Washington varies every year based on weather conditions, most wildfires occur in between July and October.
+However, hotter, drier conditions can allow wildfires to start outside of these boundaries.
+Wildfires tend to start at these times of the year after moisture from winter and spring precipitation dries up.
+Vegetation and overall conditions are the hottest and driest in these periods.
+The increase of vegetation can make the fires spread easier.

 Progression and response

 June

 June 2015 was a remarkably hot month for the state of Washington, with average temperatures between 4 and 9 F-change above normal conditions, setting new records.

 By June 23, there had already been 313 wildfires across the state.